-- 38.8 No operation may be carried out on the car by more than two mechanics.
+- 38.5 No operation may be carried out on the car by more than two mechanics.
 Four mechanics are allowed to push back the car in the angle-parked formation (45o position).
 No autonomous equipment may operate without its mechanic.
-A Car Controller (the 3rd member) may stand at the front of the car and, without intervening, oversee the work of the mechanics. - 38.9 TYRE CHANGES are not authorised during the qualifying sessions and the races except in the following situations: - A defective tyre - Switching between dry and wet-weather tyres following a change of weather conditions
+A Car Controller (the 3rd member) may stand at the front of the car and, without intervening, oversee the work of the mechanics. - 38.6 TYRE CHANGES are not authorised during the qualifying session or the race except in the following situations: - A defective tyre - Switching between dry and wet-weather tyres following a change of weather conditions